stuttter/ludicrousdb/README.md

 Anything evaluating to false will cause the query to be aborted.

 For more complex setups, the callback may be used to overwrite properties of `$wpdb` or variables within `LudicrousDB::connect_db()`.
 If a callback returns an array, LudicrousDB will extract the array.
 It should be an associative array and it should include a `$dataset` value corresponding to a database added with `$wpdb->add_database()`.
-It may also include $server, which will be extracted to overwrite the parameters of each randomly selected database server prior to connection.
+It may also include `$server`, which will be extracted to overwrite the parameters of each randomly selected database server prior to connection.
 This allows you to dynamically vary parameters such as the host, user, password, database name, lag_threshold and TCP check timeout.

 ## Masters and slaves